Konga, the Wild Stallion

 Konga, the Wild Stallion is a 1939 American Western film directed by Sam Nelson and starring Fred Stone, Rochelle Hudson and Richard Fiske.

 Plot

-In this drama, a battle has to be fought between rancher Yance Calhoun and farmer Jordan Hadley protecting precious meadows.
+A battle has to be fought between rancher Yance Calhoun and farmer Jordan Hadley protecting precious meadows.
 The fight begins when the rancher's horses constantly break through the farmer's fence and destroy his wheat fields.
 The angry farmer starts shooting at the ranch owner's horses, including the beloved wild stallion, Konga.
 In return, the rancher shoots the farmer to get revenge.
 The feud is eventually settled when the rancher's son Steve and the farmer's daughter Judith fall in love.